Jabariya Jodi: Reception

-Latesly rated the movie 2.5 on 5 stars and wrote, "It is quite strange in a movie about groom-napping, that it is the 'Jabariya' of the title that provides some of the fun moments, and the 'Jodi' that lets the movie down.
-Jabariya Jodi is entertaining when it plays for the laughs, but goes horribly messed up when it amps up the romance.
-At best, a passable one-time watch, if you can keep your butts Jabariya on to the seats in the second half!" and of the performances they wrote, "Sidharth Malhotra and Parineeti Chopra do their best, but are let down by their muddled characterisation".

-Lakshana N Palat from India Today reviewed, "Sidharth Malhotra and Parineeti Chopra film is excruciatingly painful" and rated the movie 1.5 out of 5 stars.
+Lakshana N Palat from India Today wrote, "Sidharth Malhotra and Parineeti Chopra film is excruciatingly painful" and rated the movie 1.5 out of 5 stars.

 The Times of India's Ronak Kotecha rated the movie 2.5 stars on 5 and wrote, "Jabariya Jodi starts on a promising note, but loses steam along the way.
 It tries to throw light on serious issues with lighter moments, but gets tangled in a melodramatic and unrealistic narrative that doesn't feel all that jabardust."

-Shubhra Gupta of The Indian Express rated the movie 1 on 5 stars calling it a confused long drawn mess.
+Shubhra Gupta of The Indian Express rated the film one on five stars calling it a confused long drawn mess.

 Box office

 Jabariya Jodi's opening day collection was ₹27.0 million and the second day collection was ₹37.0 million, whereas the third day collection went up to ₹45.0 million, making its total collection for opening weekend to ₹109.0 million.

 As of 23 August 2019, with a gross of ₹19.21 crore in India and ₹1.92 crore overseas, the film has a worldwide gross collection of ₹21.13 crore.